KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
 2. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
 3. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
 Please add one.
-4. Typo: Found `Magic Mirror` in file `mm-hsl-timetable.js`: Replace it with `MagicMirror²`.
-5. Recommendation: Found `"node-fetch"` in file `node_helper.js`: Replace it with built-in fetch.
+4. Recommendation: Found `"node-fetch"` in file `node_helper.js`: Replace it with built-in fetch.
-6. Recommendation: Found `new Date()` in file `node_helper.js`: Consider replacing it by `new Date(Date.now())`.
-It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-7. Warning: No LICENSE file.
-8. Recommendation: No ESLint configuration was found.
+5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [mm-music-player by masters1222](https://github.com/masters1222/mm-music-player)